cestislife/cestislife.github.io/rockguide.md

 > * Placed “tall” furniture

 ## Tall Furniture
 Furniture have height values and with this, it determines how far north a certain furniture will block rocks from spawning.
-A list of the furniture heights can be found [here](https://bit.ly/3hGAbli).
+A list of the furniture heights (courtesy of Zertolurian#9617) can be found [here](https://bit.ly/3hGAbli).
 Generally:

 <table class="tg">
 <thead>